TENET-RCCPII/rccpii-2018/pages/itil.md

     image_fullwidth: "whitebackground.png"
 ---

-In 2018/2019 RCCP II will fund one or more ITIL workshops.
-Please watch this space for more information.
+The RCCP II ITIL workshop has been cancelled.
+Please see our [workshops page](https://tenet-rccpii.github.io/rccpii-2018/workshops/) for information about other activities that may be of interest.